Umbrella (song): Background and development

 Following the management's rejection of the track, Stewart and Nash dealt it out to other record labels.
-It was also given to British singer-songwriter Taio Cruz, who failed to convince his record company to release it.
+It was also given to British singer-songwriter Taio Cruz, who failed to convince his record company Mercury to release it.
 It was then opted by Island Def Jam chairman Antonio "L.A."
 Reid, a friend of Stewart who established his first studio.
 By early February 2007, the demo was sent to Reid's right-hand woman, A&R executive Karen Kwak, who passed it along to Reid with a message confirming that they had found a song suited for Rihanna, who was working on her third studio album, Good Girl Gone Bad, at the time.
-Reid immediately sent the demo to Rihanna, who was also positive of it: "When the demo first started playing, I was like, This is interesting, this is weird. ...
+Reid immediately sent the demo to Rihanna, who was also positive towards it: "When the demo first started playing, I was like, This is interesting, this is weird. ...
 But the song kept getting better.
 I listened to it over and over.
 I said, 'I need this record.
 I want to record it tomorrow."

 However, since it was the Grammy season of 2007, Stewart and Nash eyed American R&B singer Mary J. Blige for the demo.
 Upon calling them to set the record aside for Rihanna, Stewart had played it to an associate of Blige, subsequently promising the song to her.
 Having heard the move of the writers, Kwak and A&R Angel Maldonado began calling Stewart and his manager, Mark Stewart, incessantly.
 Meanwhile, considering Blige's nominations at the Grammys, Stewart and Nash agreed to wait for her response.
 However, Blige failed to hear the song in full due to her obligations to the Grammys at the time and "had to sign off on the record before her reps could accept it".
 Finally, Reid "stepped in, trading on his power-broker status and longstanding relationship with Stewart", and admits, "I made the producers an offer they couldn't refuse."
 By the time Reid had successfully persuaded Stewart's camp, they "just couldn't say no".
 On giving up the record to Reid's camp, Mark Stewart comments, "We knew Rihanna's album would be out in a few months.
 Mary wasn't even in an album cycle yet.
 We made the sensible business decision."

 Recording and composition

 Rihanna recorded "Umbrella", with vocal production by Thaddis "Kuk" Harrell, at Westlake Recording Studios in Los Angeles.
 Initially, Stewart admitted he was still reluctant as to whether Rihanna was the right artist to record the song, but following the recording of the "ella, ella" catch phrase, he felt they were onto "something".
 Following Rihanna's recording, Def Jam CEO-rapper Jay-Z added his rap.
 However, Jay-Z rewrote his verse without the awareness of Stewart and Nash.
-Stewart could not understand it, but later realized it made "sense" instead of the first version.
+Stewart could not understand it, but later realized it "made sense" instead of the first version.
 Stewart noted that "from a songwriter's standpoint, he just really made it more about the song, with the metaphors about umbrellas and about the weather versus what he had before".